ehcloninger/ericcloninger.com/_posts/2026-03-01-vaultwarden-on-proxmox-with-tailscale-https.md

 Copy the line beginning with *ADMIN_TOKEN* and paste it into **/opt/vaultwarden/.env**.
 Restart vaultwarden with

 > `servicectl restart vaultwarden`

+If anything goes wrong in restarting the server, check the output of the service with

+> `journalctl -u vaultwarden`

+Go to the bottom of the output to find the most recent error messages.

 Now, access your instance from a web browser and you'll be presented with a login form, where you will enter your passphrase of **correct horse battery staple**.